What is this medication?

 A special MedGuide will be given to you by the pharmacist with each prescription and refill.
 Be sure to read this information carefully each time.

-Elderly patients over 65 years old may have a stronger reaction and need a smaller dose.
+People over 65 years of age may have a stronger reaction and need a smaller dose.

 Overdosage: If you think you have taken too much of this medicine contact a poison control center or emergency room at once.